As an Amazon Associate, I earn from qualifying purchases.

 Few chores are more satisfying than whole-home decluttering.
 Clearing out the excess and deep cleaning neglected corners makes your home look better than in years.
 But unfortunately, it also produces a lot of waste.
-So rather than sending your old stuff to the landfill, follow these tips for eco-conscious decluttering.
+So, rather than sending your old stuff to the landfill, follow these tips for eco-conscious decluttering.

 1. Donate Instead of Throwing Away

 Throwing stuff out is the easiest option.
-You have to drop your property at the curb, call the city for large items, and wait for them to disappear.
+You must drop your property at the curb, call the city for large items, and wait for them to disappear.
 Unfortunately, it’s also the option with the most significant environmental impact.
 If you want to divert waste from the landfill and be a little more eco-conscious, donate good-quality items to local thrift stores and nonprofits instead.
 Here are some familiar places to donate household goods:

 - Thrift stores for clothing, books, toys, housewares and recreation equipment.